 The Shri Krishna Matha, dedicated to Lord Krishna, is located in the town of Udupi in Karnataka, around 60 km north of Mangalore.
 The temple is considered as one of the holiest pilgrimage sites in Southern India.

-Thousands of devotees visit the temple from different parts of the country all the year round.
+Thousands of devotees visit the temple from different parts of the country all year round.
 Resembling a holy ashram, the temple is known globally for its religious customs, traditions, and the upholder of Tatvavaada philosophy or Dvaita.
 It is also the hub of Daasa Sahitya.

 A Different Way to Worship